Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Comparative evaluation of rationale extraction methods

-\paragraph{F1 score} To assess the impact of rationale extraction on classifier performance, we measure macro averaged F1 scores under two settings: \begin{itemize} \item Suff-F1: We compute F1 score with the input that contains only rationales.
-Higher value indicates that rationales alone suffice for accurate performance; \item Comp-F1: We measure F1 score with the input where all rationales are masked out \cite{arras2016explaining}.
-In contrast to the Suff-F1, lower values indicate better rationale extraction, as removing class-indicative rationales from text should degrade classifier's performance. \end{itemize}
+\paragraph{F1 score} To assess the impact of rationale extraction on classifier performance, we measure macro averaged F1 scores under two settings: \begin{itemize} \item Suff-F1: We compute the F1 score using only the extracted rationales as input.
+Higher value indicates that rationales alone suffice for accurate performance. \item Comp-F1: We measure F1 score with the input where all rationales are masked out \cite{arras2016explaining}.
+In contrast to the Suff-F1, lower values indicate better rationale extraction. \end{itemize}